Buying Vacant Land: Will You Need a Septic System?

 Also, if it's a large, multi-acre property, (for example, land suitable for a ranch or a farm), it will probably require its own septic system.

+Additionally, you'll probably need to pay a connection fee to your sewer service provider (usually the same entity that also provides water service to the property).
 Once connected, the provider will charge a periodic sewer usage fee, most likely along with your monthly water bill.
 You can find out the amount charged for sewer connection fees and get an idea of monthly sewer service costs by inquiring with the service provider, the property's seller, or an involved real estate agent.

-If a sewer system is available, local regulations might require that you pay the sewer connection fees before being issued a building permit.
+If a sewer system is available, local regulations might require you to pay the sewer connection fees before being issued a building permit.
 Typical regulations also require that a professional contractor or plumber install the connection.

-What the Site Evaluation Will Tell You
+What Will the Site Evaluation Tell You?

 The results of the site evaluation will determine whether you can build a conventional (gravity-fed) septic system or whether an alternative system will be required.
 Alternative septic systems are essentially modifications of conventional septic systems, specifically engineered to work with the soils and topography found on a particular property.